Lindt Home of Chocolate

 The Lindt Home of Chocolate is a chocolate museum, research center, and visitor attraction located in Kilchberg, in the canton of Zurich, Switzerland, adjacent to the headquarters of Lindt & Sprüngli.
 Opened in 2020, the building was developed by the Lindt Chocolate Competence Foundation and designed by the Swiss architecture firm Christ & Gantenbein.

-With over 800,000 visitors per years it claims to be one of Switzerland’s most popular and frequently visited museums.
+It is visited by around 800,000 people per year.

 Architecture

 The Lindt Home of Chocolate was designed as a monumental yet minimalist structure inspired by industrial forms.
-The museum's centerpiece is a light-filled atrium measuring 64 meters in length, 15 meters high, and 13 meters wide, supported by mushroom-shaped concrete columns.
-It features dramatic spiral staircases and a nine-meter-tall free-standing chocolate fountain, the largest of its kind in the world.
+The museum is centred on a naturally-lit atrium measuring 64 meters in length, 15 meters high, and 13 meters wide, supported by mushroom-shaped concrete columns.
+It features spiral staircases and a nine-meter-tall free-standing chocolate fountain, the largest of its kind in the world.

 Over 3,000 m² of Statuario Altissimo porcelain stoneware slabs by the Italian ceramics company Ariostea were used in the museum's interior.
-These high-performance ceramic surfaces, inspired by Carrara marble, provide durability, hygiene, and elegance in high-traffic areas such as floors and staircases.
+The design of these were inspired by Carrara marble.

 Exhibitions and features

-The museum offers an immersive multimedia exhibition tracing the history of chocolate, from its Mesoamerican origins to the rise of Swiss chocolate-making.
-Interactive exhibits, digital storytelling, and sensory installations engage visitors of all ages.
-It also features:
+The museum covers the history of chocolate, from its Mesoamerican origins to the rise of Swiss chocolate-making.
+Some of the exhibits are interactive and contain digital elements.
+Other features include: